 The necessary prelude to the coming of Christ is “the rebellion.”
 The AV translation is defective at two points here: it does not give the definite article, and falling away hardly gives the force of apostasia.
 The article stamps the rebellion as something that was known to the readers, and evidently it had formed part of Paul’s previous teaching.
 Our difficulty is that we have not the advantage the Thessalonians had in this matter.
 In classical Greek the word apostasia denoted a political or military rebellion; but in the Greek Old Testament we find it used of rebellion against God (e.g. Jos. xxii.
 22), and this becomes the accepted Biblical usage.
 Paul’s thought is that in the last times there will be an outstanding manifestation of the powers of evil arrayed against God.
 Cf. Mt xxiv.
 10ff.; 1 Tim. iv.
 1-3; 2 Tim. iii.
 1-9, iv.
 3f. (does Rev. xii.
 7ff.
 Refer to the same kind of events?).
 It is as though Satan were throwing all his forces into one last despairing effort.

 Therefore, the rendering of “rebellion” fits the context better than “apostasy” or “falling away.”
 Note Morris’ sentence: “In classical Greek the word apostasia denoted a political or military rebellion; but in the Greek Old Testament we find it used of rebellion against God.”
-That’s exactly what we see in Revelation 17:12-18.
-Namely, we see a global political and military rebellion.
-And of course, a global rebellion against God and His people.
+This is exactly how this commentary on Revelation views the fifth and sixth trumpets.
+I believe that all three of these types of rebellion is involved in these two trumpets.
+Namely, we see a political and military rebellion, and of course, rebellion against God and His people.

 (2 Th 2:4) – 4 he that opposeth and exalteth himself against all that is called God or that is worshipped; so that he sitteth in the temple of God, setting himself forth as God.

 This describes Satan perfectly.
 He rebelled against God in Heaven because he wanted to take God’s place.
-He was therefore kicked out of Heaven.
-So at the very end of the world, Satan will again seek to be worshipped through this “man of sin,” this “eighth king” (Rev 17:11), also known as the Antichrist.
+He was thus, kicked out of Heaven.
+So at the very end of the world, Satan will again seek to be worshipped, through this “man of sin,” this “eighth king” (Rev 17:11).

-Where Paul refers to the “temple of God,” this is figurative language, and not to be taken as a literal, physical temple (as in the Jewish temple).
-It simply means that this man of sin will turn against all the religions and idols and philosophies of the world (Rev 17:16-17) – particularly against the Church of Christ (the true temple of God) – and make himself the sole object of worship as god of all people.
-In other words, reference to the “temple of God” is figurative language to refer to Satan’s desire and forceful last effort to dethrone the true God of the universe—as he takes full possession of this “man of sin.”
-But again, since we know that the true temple of God is His Church (1 Cor 3:16-17; 2 Cor 6:16; Eph 2:21), it’s Christ and His people who are the primary target of their (Satan and his people) hatred.
-Thus by “sitting in the temple of God,” Satan seeks the worship that only belongs to God.
-And indeed, Satan will receive the worship of all people except those who belong to Christ (Rev 13:4).
+Where Paul refers to the “temple of God,” this is figurative language, and not to be taken as a literal, physical temple, as Dispensationalism teaches.
+It simply means that Satan will turn against all the religions and idols and philosophies of the world (Rev 17:16-17) – particularly against the Church of Christ – and make himself the sole object of worship as god of all people.
+In other words, reference to the “temple of God” is merely figurative language to refer to his desire and forceful last effort to dethrone the true God of the universe — as he takes full possession of this “man of sin.”
+But again, since we know that the true temple of God is His Church (1 Cor 3:16-17; 2 Cor 6:16; Eph 2:21), it’s Christ and His people who are the primary target of their hatred (Satan and his people).

-This “man of sin” will be revealed in “his own season (time),” which coincides with the releasing of Satan (Rev 20:1-4, 7-10) and the time period of Christ’s return (vs. 8).
+This “man of sin” will be revealed in “his own time,” which coincides with the releasing of Satan (Rev 20:1-4, 7-10) and the time period of Christ’s return (vs. 8).
 Therefore, I believe this “retraining” refers to the restraint or “binding” of Satan during the Church age (Rev 20:2).
 Therefore, the releasing of Satan and the revealing of the “man of sin,” occur at the same time.
-Once Satan is released (Rev 20:7), then the “man of sin” will rise to power, and will ultimately move against the Church (Rev 11:7; 20:7-9) once he has proclaimed himself as “God,” whom Christ will destroy at His return.
+Once Satan is released (Rev 20:7), then the “man of sin” will rise in power, and will ultimately move against the Church (Rev 11:7; 20:7-9) once he has proclaimed himself as “God,” whom Christ will destroy in His return:

 NET – 9 The arrival of the lawless one will be by Satan’s working with all kinds of miracles and signs and false wonders,

-Again, I believe this “man of sin” will be completely indwelt by Satan himself, and will therefore, be able to work “all kinds of miracles and signs and false wonders” among the people of the world, deceiving everyone except those who belong to Christ.
-Apparently, many of these miracles will be real, as it appears that Satan has been given that power.
-However, other works will be “false.”
-Either way, it will be for the purpose of deceiving the people of the world.
+Again, I believe this “man of sin” will be completely indwelt by Satan himself, and will, therefore, be able to work “all kinds of miracles and signs and false wonders” among the people of the world — deceiving everyone except those who belong to Christ.

 (2 Th 2:10) – 10 and with all deceit of unrighteousness for them that perish; because they received not the love of the truth, that they might be saved.